Start your digital transformation journey now

 Therefore, it is more convenient to master and learn how to use certain tools with the help of eLearning technologies that are proving a convenient learning environment that allows covering the entire team.

-Together with the end-user, you can create your own learning plan, update it gradually with new tools, translate content across all channels, and share valuable knowledge both globally and locally.
+Together with end users, you can create your own learning plan, update it gradually with new tools, translate content across all channels, and share valuable knowledge both globally and locally.

 eLearning technology may save a lot of time and money for the company, as you will have a consistent, compliant plan at hand.
 A professional team may create content according to your recommendations, and the system will ensure fast delivery of content to learners across all channels.
 For example, when our team at Viseven creates content for our customers, the process is usually as follows: they provide an eLearning plan while we do the rest: create, design, localize, build a customer journey, and plan integrations.

-Finally, give yourself the first good reason why would you consider eLearning.
-The transfer of interactive knowledge contributes to better perception, memorization of the necessary information, as well as provides inspiration to learn more.
-This is especially applicable to life sciences, where huge volumes of information that is not the easiest to memorize, require proper structuring, bright design, and correct presentation.
+Finally, give yourself the first good reason why you would consider eLearning.
+The transfer of interactive knowledge contributes to better perception, memorization of the necessary information, as well as providing inspiration to learn more.
+This is especially applicable to life sciences, where huge volumes of information that are not the easiest to memorize require proper structuring, bright design, and correct presentation.

 After all, many people use eLearning because it helps them remember and process the received information much better.
-Compared to static, interactive content increases the retention of your messaging by 79%.
-This is also facilitated by the fact that the learning process, as in the case of Viseven, can be organized not only around virtual training and quizzes but also around live training, creating an educational mix for better memorization of information.
+It is also facilitated by the fact that the learning process, as in the case of Viseven, can be organized not only around virtual training and quizzes but also around live training, creating an educational mix for better memorization of information.

-I need professional training to get valuable information about products and services at the right time and in the right place, there by saving my patients time and making life easier for them.
+I need professional internal training in the pharma industry to get valuable information about products and services at the right time and in the right place, thereby saving my patients’ time and making life easier for them.

 I want to have the simplest and most effective omnichannel tools at hand to make my job easier, increase communication flows with our target audience, and avoid time-consuming tasks.

 We create a comfortable interactive environment in our Virtual Academy.
-The process of learning is organized around a chain of people and first-class tools anon the basis of an omnichannel platform for the training and learning of healthcare professionals.
+The process of learning is organized around a chain of people and first-class tools on the basis of an omnichannel platform.

-You can scale learning correctly complying with unique corporate standards for eLearning content – unite multiple teams and offices around the world.
+You can scale the process correctly, complying with unique corporate standards for eLearning content, and unite multiple teams and offices around the world.
 While your company can deliver the same content to all students, Viseven provides support at every stage of content development and implementation.